BaptistDias123/Girus-Technologies/README.md

 5. *Matrix Islands with Diagonals*: Counts the number of islands in a binary matrix, considering diagonal connections.
 6. *Mini Interpreter*: Evaluates simple variable declarations and conditional statements.

+## Setup Instructions

+1. Ensure you have Python 3.x installed.
+2. Clone the repository.
+3. Run the individual scripts to test the implementations.

+## Running Tests

+Each problem includes test cases that can be run directly in the script.
+Modify the test cases as needed to explore different scenarios.